-The supply of ready-built housing units in Botswana is low in all markets, and most people self-build for occupation.
-The BHC, the primary housing developer in Botswana, was established by an act of Parliament in 1971 to provide for the housing, office and other building needs of the Botswana government, local authorities and the general public.
+The supply of ready-built housing units in Botswana is low in all market segments, and most people self-build for occupation.
+The BHC, the primary housing developer in Botswana, was established by an Act of Parliament in 1971 to provide for the housing, office and other building needs of the Botswana government, local authorities and the general public.
 In April 2012, the BHC’s mandate was expanded so that it might operate as government’s single housing authority.
 As such, the BHC is now also responsible for the construction of housing units within the Self Help Housing Agency’s (SHHA’s) turnkey projects, as well as district housing.

 The BHC has a large estate of flats and town houses, and a balanced mix of high, medium and low income houses spread throughout the country, with concentrations in Gaborone and Francistown.
 Although historically focused on developing housing for rental, it has recently begun to offer houses for sale as well (although according to their website, this scheme is currently suspended).

-In an effort to increase tenure security and support enhanced access to mortgage finance, the Ministry of Lands and Housing has undertaken a land registration system for properties not formally registered.
-According to the World Bank it takes about 15 days to register a property in Botswana in 2015 (versus 60 days for sub-Saharan Africa), and the process costs about 5.1 percent of the property value.
-Botswana is ranked 51st out of 189 countries globally in terms of this indicator.
+At present there is no comprehensive nationwide land and property registry.
+Properties with formal title are recorded at the Deeds Registry, which also records mortgage bonds, but informal and semi-formal allocations may only be recorded by Land Boards, or not at all.
+According to the World Bank it takes about 12 days to register a property in Botswana in 2016 (versus 57.5 days for sub-Saharan Africa), and the process costs about 5.1 percent of the property value.
+Botswana is ranked 70th out of 189 countries globally in terms of this indicator.

 Policy and regulation

 The Botswana government has prioritised savings and credit for long-term investments such as housing.
 One area of reform identified is the land administration system.
 The lengthy process for conversion from tribal to common law land as required for mortgage lending has been cited as a problem.
-Regulations about land use management such as building permits and related procedures are also considered unduly onerous and bureaucratic, and need to be reformed.
+Regulations about land use management such as building permits and related procedures are also considered unduly onerous and bureaucratic, and still need to be reformed.

 While Botswana has a number of housing programmes under way (the SHHA, the Presidential Housing Appeal, the Housing Scheme for Poverty Eradication, the Botswana Housing Corporation, etc.) there is no underlying housing policy.
-In 2012/2013, a bill to revise the Town and Country Planning Act was introduced to decentralise town planning functions to the Districts.
-The bill was expected to reduce delays in the processing of planning applications.
+In 2012/2013, a Bill to revise the Town and Country Planning Act was introduced to decentralise town planning functions to the Districts.
+The Bill was expected to reduce delays in the processing of planning applications.
 In 2013, the Development Control Code was also revised to assist in the management of land and activities thereon.

-Bank of Botswana, 2014 Annual Report (Main Report), 2015 and Part C Statistics
+Bank of Botswana, 2015 Annual Report (Main Report), 2016.

-FinMark Trust Finscope 2014, 2015
+FinMark Trust Finscope 2014.